utkarshpratap2002/learnedinDITISS/fcn-docs/day3/day3.md

 - LAST HOST ON 20TH SUB
 - LAST HOST ON LAST SUB

-*How we solve this?* If you see, every octet varies from 0-255.
-Thus, this means that every bit that subnet occupies, say **/25, /26, /27, /28, /29, /30, /31, /32**, has certain amount of subnets and host that lies within each subnet.
+*How we solve this?* Refer to [subnet calculation](../fundamentals-again/subnet-calculation.md) to learn more, however if you see, every octet varies from 0-255.
+Thus, this means that every bit that subnet occupies, say **/25, /26, /27, /28, /29, /30, /31, /32**, has fixed amount of subnets and host that lies within each subnet.
 Each subnet will have a certain reach, like **/24** will have one subnet **W.X.Y.128/25**, and it will have about 2⁷-2=**126** hosts.

 | `/25`  | `/26`  | `/27`  | `/28`  | `/29`  | `/30`  | `/31`  | `/32`  |
 |--------|--------|--------|--------|--------|--------|--------|--------|